iter8-tools/iter8/content/tutorials/abn-openshift.md

 prometheus.io/port: "9080"
 ```

-Unfortunately, the Prometheus server installed with Istio expects communication with the pod to be implemented using mTLS.
+Unfortunately, the Prometheus server installed with the Red Hat OpenShift Service Mesh expects communication with the pod to be implemented using mTLS.
 To avoid this, reconfigure Prometheus:

 ```bash
 oc --namespace istio-system edit configmap/prometheus
 ```

-Comment out six lines as follows:
+Find the `scrape_configs` entry with `job_name: 'kubernetes-pods`.
+Comment out the entry with a `source_label` of `__meta_kubernetes_pod_annotation_prometheus_io_scrape` if one exists.
+In this example, the last three lines have been commented out:

 ```yaml
 - job_name: 'kubernetes-pods'